chmieladr/capture-the-flag-solutions/EE_CTF_2024/interesting_blog/solution.md

 > This site doesn't check if you actually uploaded an image or not.
 There are only checks if the file isn't too heavy that aren't a threat for us in this case.

-We can use this vulnerability to upload PHP file with code that will be executed in the server.
+We can use this vulnerability to upload a PHP file with code that will be executed in the server.
-While inspecting the website's code I realised that all the files are uploaded to `images` folder.
+While inspecting the website's code, I realized that all the files are uploaded to `images` folder.
 Then let's list all the files in the parent folder.
 ```php
 <?php